PostHog/posthog.com/contents/handbook/engineering/product-engineering.md

 Handling users well is really important.
 If we do a good job responding to feedback:

 1. The product improves because we do a better job at building what users want.
-2. We get marketing benefit because the user will be impressed and will tell their friends.
+2. We get marketing benefits because the user will be impressed and will tell their friends.
 3. We get more feedback because it teaches people that we listen and that we care.

 Tone matters a lot.
 Whenever you are messaging a user, please consider:

 * They're on the internet, so you are competing with cat videos.
 It better be compelling.
-* They receive a loads of outreach from people.
+* They receive loads of outreach from people.
 If you send something generic, it will get auto filtered out by their brain.

 So, how do you make yourself compelling to engage with?

 The tone is your starting point.
 Send something informal and human.
-You are explicitly trying to avoid sounding like a mega corporate that treats users like numbers.
+You are explicitly trying to avoid sounding like a mega corporation that treats users like numbers.
 You are a human, your users are human.
 Be friendly, light hearted and fun.
 Make it clear the message isn't automated if you can.

 If you _must_ automate messages for whatever reason, make them quirky and informal and human.
 "Yo I'm Manoel, my job at PostHog is making sure mobile users are happy.
 It looks like this includes you!
 I build X, Y, Z here – is there any chance we could talk about X new thing?
 Here's my calendar or respond and we'll find time!" sort of vibe.
 Don't make messages long if you want people to do something – one or two sentences.

 The medium matters.
 The easier something is to spam, the harder it is to get hold of people.
 For example, email gets ignored far more than Slack or X.

 Response times are very important.
 If you can catch someone _whilst_ you're top of mind, you are likely to get 20x the response rate.
 That means within a minute or two of receiving a message.
-There is a huge drop off if you don't respond for 30 minutes+.
+There is a huge drop off if you don't respond for 30+ minutes.
 Obviously this isn't always possible, but take opportunities if you happen to be online at the same time as someone you need feedback from.
 I once ran a call center – if we phoned someone who made an enquiry within 5 minutes, it was 9x more likely we'd get hold of them.

 Closing the loop is the final point.
 If a user gives feedback or asks for something, you should ultimately respond with: